 the hallways and smiled to myself.
 I was accepted and welcomed to their family like I was

-one of them and they tried to teach me everything from peeling crawfish to inviting me to every festi2015-06-20 12 19 40-1val in the city.
+one of them and they tried to teach me everything from peeling crawfish to inviting me to every festival in the city.
 Over the last 4 years at Stuller, I ran the call center, which made me fall in love with the people, even more and most importantly with our customers.
 I understand that my strength is connecting with people, motivating them, and really listening to them.
 I am now a part of the new Customer Experience team proudly representing our customer stories in my own language; Polish-Canadian-Cajun and somehow I am still hoping to be understood.